infobit/documentation/content/applications/finance/sign.rst

 Itsme®
 ~~~~~~

-Go to :menuselection:`Sign --> Configuration --> Settings` and enable :guilabel:`Identify with
-itsme®`.
+Itsme® authentication can be used to allow signatories to provide their identity using itsme®.

+The feature is enabled by default in :guilabel:`Sign Settings` and applies automatically to the
+:guilabel:`Customer (identified with itsme®)` role.
+To enable it for other roles, go to
-Then, go to :menuselection:`Sign --> Configuration --> Roles`.
-Click in the :guilabel:`Extra
+:menuselection:`Sign --> Configuration --> Roles`.
+Click in the :guilabel:`Extra Authentication
-Authentication Step` column for the role, and select :guilabel:`Via itsme®`.
+Step` column for the role, and select :guilabel:`Via itsme®`.

 Go to the document that needs to be signed and add the :guilabel:`Signature` field.
 Switch the role
 to :guilabel:`customer (identified with itsme®)`, and click :guilabel:`Validate`, and
 :guilabel:`Send`.

 .. image:: sign/itsme-identification.png
-   :align: center
    :alt: select customer identified with itsme®

 The person signing the document fills in the :guilabel:`Signature` field and clicks